prabhajay/User_mgmt_system/README.md

         - User management system made in HTML,CSS,Javascript,NodeJS,ExpressJS and MongoDB framework.
         - It is able to create,edit,delete and update.
+        - I created 4 fields of user details like name , mail , gender and status.
+Mail field is unique.

 <img width="992" alt="image" src="https://user-images.githubusercontent.com/43902822/185749053-a84d5c96-f923-4652-ae40-446bc2033f38.png">